webplatform/docs-wpd/Projects/javascript/index.md

 * Logical or bitwise operators are capitalized, eg. Operators/Logical AND

 ===Path rewriting proposal===
-* Rename Objects to Global for greater accuracy and correctness - ** javascript/Global/Array
+* Rename the "Objects" level to "global" for greater accuracy and correctness - ** javascript/global/Array
-** javascript/Global/Object
+** javascript/global/Object
-** javascript/Global/parseInt
+** javascript/global/parseInt

 * Drop the suffixes -
-** javascript/Global/Array/length property --> javascript/Global/Array/length
+** javascript/global/Array/length Property --> javascript/global/Array/length
-** javascript/Global/Array/forEach method --> javascript/Global/Array/forEach
+** javascript/global/Array/forEach Method --> javascript/global/Array/forEach

-* Static methods should not be prefixed with their object - ** javascript/Global/Array/Array.isArray --> javascript/Global/Array/isArray
+* Static methods should not be prefixed with their object - ** javascript/global/Array/Array.isArray --> javascript/global/Array/isArray

-* Drop the Constants, Functions and Properties top levels and incorporate them into Global or object pages instead.
+* Drop the Constants, Functions and Properties top levels and incorporate them into the global hierarchy or object pages instead.

 * Low priority -
 ** Move constants into the page of their parent object.
-So, <code>Infinity</code> will be shown as a section within the Global page.
+So, <code>Infinity</code> will be shown as a section within the global page.
 It will not have its own page.
 ** Alternatively - treat constants as regular properties within the hierarchy.